 About the artist

 Stephan Nance was born in Eugene, Oregon, but raised outside any municipality, in the unincorporated area of Santa Clara.
-Like his childhood home, Stephan’s songwriting resists annexation; he specializes in poetic piano rock.
-His is not the voice of the majority, nor the voice of a generation... but it is a voice worth listening to.
+Like their childhood home, Stephan’s songwriting resists annexation; they specialize in poetic piano rock.
+Theirs is not the voice of the majority, nor the voice of a generation... but it is a voice worth listening to.

-Stephan began uploading performances of his original songs on Youtube in 2008, with the sobriety anthem “Song for Losers” amassing over 100,000 views.
-He soon moved beyond the video-sharing site and released two EPs, Tricky to See (2008) and A Piece of the Piece (2011).
-In 2012, he released his partly Kickstarter-funded debut studio album, A Troubled Piece of Fruit (2012).
-To celebrate, he played a free outdoor bike-powered show sponsored by Pedal Power Music and City of Eugene Transportation Planning, with complimentary vegan Coconut Bliss ice cream for all.
+Stephan began uploading performances of their original songs on Youtube in 2008, with “Song for Losers” amassing over 100,000 views.
+They soon moved beyond the video-sharing site and released two EPs, TRICKY TO SEE (2008) and A PIECE OF THE PIECE (2011).
+In 2012, they released their partly Kickstarter-funded debut studio album, A TROUBLED PIECE OF FRUIT (2012).
+To celebrate, they played a free outdoor bike-powered show sponsored by Pedal Power Music and City of Eugene Transportation Planning, with complimentary vegan Coconut Bliss ice cream for all.

 The end of 2012 also saw the release of Stephan’s holiday track “Song for Santa (Jingle Your Own Damn Bells!),” an infectious 6-minute romp through snowy fields of intersectional feminism and queer theory, anti-speciesism and fair labor practices.

 Stephan’s “Song for Losers” was nominated for Best Song So Far in the 2013 RightOutTV Music & Video Awards.

 A planned 2013 bicycle tour was derailed by a bike crash resulting in a broken wrist and cracked ribs.
 This and other setbacks led to a quiet period in Stephan’s career.